szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

                 </button>
                 <div class="collapse collapse-text" id="location">
                   <div class="mt-2">
-                    Coaching sessions take place <strong>in my practice in Wageningen</strong>, a calm and supportive environment where you can focus on your goals. <strong>Online sessions</strong> are also available for extra flexibility.
+                    Coaching sessions take place in my practice in <strong>Wageningen</strong>, a calm and supportive environment where you can focus on your goals. <strong>Online sessions</strong> are also available for extra flexibility.
 The most important thing is that you feel comfortable and motivated to achieve lasting change.
                     <ul class="mt-3 list-unstyled">
                       <li>{% include "icons/home-modern-icon.njk" %}<span>Wageningen</span></li>
                       <li>{% include "icons/wifi-icon.njk" %}<span>Online</span></li>